-General Policy: Each individual is sent written notification that his or her check has been returned, requesting redemption, either by cash, money order, or certified check, within a period of seven days.
+General Policy: Each individual is sent written notification that his or her check has been returned, requesting redemption, either by cash, money order, or certified check, within a period of ten days.

-- 1. Checks negotiated for the purpose of registering, including payment of holds, tuition, board and room:
+Checks negotiated for the purpose of registering, including payment of holds, tuition, board and room:

-A written notification is sent to each student by certified mail notifying him or her that his or her check was returned and requesting him or her to redeem the check or contact the Cashier's Office within seven (7) days.
+A written notification is sent to each student notifying him or her that his or her check was returned and requesting him or her to redeem the check or contact the Cashier's Office within ten (10) days.
 The notice also informs the student that his or her registration will be cancelled if the check is not redeemed by the due date on the notice and his or her registration will not be reinstated during the term in question.
-A late registration charge of \$20 is assessed unless the student brings a letter from his or her bank denoting that the bank made an error. - 2.
-Checks negotiated for reasons other than registration: Only one written notice is sent to a person notifying him or her that his or her check has been returned by his or her bank.
-This notice requests that he or she redeem the check within a period of seven (7) days by cash, money order, or certified check plus a \$4.00 service charge.
+A late registration charge of \$30 is assessed unless the student brings a letter from his or her bank denoting that the bank made an error.

+2. Checks negotiated for reasons other than registration:

+A written notice is sent to a person notifying him or her that his or her check has been returned by his or her bank.
+This notice requests that he or she redeem the check within a period of ten (10) days by cash, money order, or certified check plus an \$8 service charge.

 - a.
-Non-Student Checks If there is no response to the notice, an attempt will be made to contact the person on the telephone.
-Those who cannot be reached by telephone or do not respond to telephone calls are charged back to the department cashing the check.
-If the check amount exceeds \$10.00, it is sent to departmental receivables to be referred to a collection agency. - b.
-Student Checks If the student does not make restitution on the bad check by the deadline, the student's name is placed on the registration hold list.
-If a student has three (3) checks that he or she does not redeem by the required deadline, his name will be referred to the Office of the Vice President for Student Affairs and Services for judicial action. - Checks negotiated when it appears that the individual has full knowledge that funds were not available or the person admits to securing money under false pretenses: - a.
-If the individual or student fails to make restitution as a result of normal follow-up procedures, and it appears that the individual has full knowledge that funds were not available, or the person admits to securing money under false pretenses, the case will be reviewed for possible prosecution. - b.
-Students who issue three (3) checks in one term and fail to make restitution by the deadline stated on the notices will be referred to the Vice President for Student Affairs and Services for judicial action. - c.
+Non-Student Checks -- If there is no response to the notice, a follow-up letter will be mailed allowing fifteen days in which to pay.
+If unpaid by the due date allowed, the check is charged back to the department concerned.
+If the check amount and service charge is \$25 or more it is sent to Delinquent Receivables to be referred to a collection agency. - b.
+Student Checks -- If the student does not make restitution on the bad check by the deadline, the student's name is placed on the next registration hold list.
+If still unpaid after registration the account may be turned over to Delinquent Receivables for collection. - 3.
+Checks negotiated when it appears that the individual has full knowledge that funds were not available or the person admits to securing money under false pretenses: - a.
+If the individual or student fails to make restitution as a result of normal follow-up procedures, and it appears that the individual has full knowledge that funds were not available, or the person admits to securing money under false pretenses, the case will be reviewed for possible prosecution.

+- b.
 Individuals wishing to make restitution on checks referred to the Department of Public Safety must make restitution at that office. - 4.
 Bad Check Lists A student, who has issued three (3) checks to the University that have been returned by his or her bank, will be sent a letter advising him or her that his or her name is being placed on the bad check list.
-This letter also advises him or her that all future payments to the University must be by cash, money order, or certified check. - a.
-Removal of name from bad check list A student may request that his or her name be removed from the bad check list one year from the date of his or her notification letter by writing a letter to the Cashier's Office. - Vice President for Business and Finance
+In addition, any student who fails to make restitution on any check by the deadline on his or her original notification letter will be sent a letter advising that his or her name may be placed on the bad check list if not paid within ten (10) days.
+Both letters also advise him or her that all future payments to the University must be by cash, money order, or certified check. - a.
+Removal of name from bad check list -- A student may request that his or her name be removed from the bad check list one year from the date of his or her notification letter by writing a letter to the Cashier's Office.